SunCCNY/NAIRR-SMLM/2DGauss_FFL_LD/README.md

 **System:** 2D imaging, Gaussian point spread functions (PSF), and low density (LD) of emitters.

 ## AI input and output
-AI can be trained, validated, and tested by a pair of input and output data sets.
+AI can be trained, validated, and tested by a pair of input and output datasets.

-**Input**: A data frame consisting of a set of PSFs produced by emitters through light diffraction.
+**Input**: A data frame consisting of PSFs for activated emitters through light diffraction.
+An example of data frame is shown below.

 [Show a figure of a data frame]

 **Output**: A set of 2D coordinates, each being an emitter's location, producing the data frame in the input.
+An example of emitter locations is shown below.

 [Show a figure of a set of emitter locations]

 ## Training datasets
-Training datasets are stored in the folder: **Training**.
+Training datasets are in the folder: **Training**.

 (1) **2DGauss_FFL_LD_Frame.zip**: N data frames used as input in training.
 The main parameters are given below.